mattbrill12/fantasy-optimizer-r/README.md

 Proj_Points: Points projections for each player provided by DraftKings for each contest

 Average.DK.Points: Average points for each player taking their total points for the season divided by games played.
 Historical data from past performances was web scraped from a third party website http://rotoguru1.com/cgi-bin/fyday.pl?game=fd

-### File Description and Instructions (pre-setup)

-Step #1 - run rotoscrape_football.py : File used to webscrape data and export data to csv

-Step #2 - run nfl_value_forecast.py : File used to read in raw webscrape data and assign average points values to each player exports csv

-Step #3 DK_player_data.R : File used to read in and clean data from DraftKings API.
-File also reads in web scraped and reformats both data sources into a single data frame

-# Files used by front end app
-optimizer.R : Script for linear programing solver.
-Accepts data frame of all player data and outputs the optimal lineup

-random_walk.R : Script for random lineup generation.
-Randomly picks players from inputted data frame to generate lineups.
-Trials are manually input by the user and best result from all trials is returned.

-# App Startup
-- cd into /backend
-- run api.R
-- IMPORTANT - get port number of R server to forward from Express server and assign it to apiPort variable
-- run npm install
-- run node proxy-api
-- cd into /frontend